-To uncover some helpful answers on what works and what doesn’t, Google and MarketShare partnered to investigate how television, digital, video, social media, search and other forms of advertising influence box office sales for action films.
+To uncover some helpful answers on what works and what doesn’t, Google and Neustar MarketShare partnered to investigate how television, digital, video, social media, search and other forms of advertising influence box-office sales for action films.
 The analysis was framed around one simple question:

-MarketShare’s analysis looked at ad spend and corresponding box office sales for the 26 largest, US-produced PG-13 action films over a two-year period.
-These films were all released for a worldwide audience, and represented $4.8 billion in box office ticket sales in the US alone.
-The study focused on the sales impact of marketing in Australia, Brazil, Germany, France, the US and the UK.
+Our analysis looked at ad spend and corresponding box-office sales for the 26 largest, U.S.-produced PG-13 action films over a two-year period.
+These films were all released for a worldwide audience, and represented $4.8 billion in box-office ticket sales in the U.S. alone.
+The study focused on the sales impact of marketing in Australia, Brazil, Germany, France, the U.S. and U.K.

-The analysis was conducted through the MarketShare Benchmark: Media software application, which uses sophisticated marketing analytics to quantify the sales and revenue impact across marketing channels, and accounts for non-marketing factors such as quality of cast and director as well as external influences such as changes in the economy and seasonality.
+The analysis was conducted through the Neustar MarketShare Media software application, which uses sophisticated marketing analytics to quantify the sales and revenue impact across marketing channels, and accounts for non-marketing factors such as quality of cast and director.
+It also factors in external influences such as changes in the economy and seasonality.
 Data sources included Google proprietary data, Kantar Media, Crimson Hexagon, Metacritic and Rentrak.

 - For the typical PG-13 action film during the time analyzed, shifting 10% of ad budgets from TV to YouTube would have increased marketing-driven sales by 16%.

-- YouTube Mastheads — an ad unit running the full width of the YouTube homepage on both desktop and mobile for 24 hours — also generated over $8 for every $1 spent in the US, which was 6.9x the returns of TV.
+- YouTube Mastheads — an ad unit running the full width of the YouTube homepage on both desktop and mobile for 24 hours — also generated over $8 for every $1 spent in the U.S., which was 6.9x the return of TV.